Sports

 Ballet shoes could be gifted to a friend’s younger sister or a charity shop.

-Football boots could beâ€Ĥwell actually football boots could be given to a special organisation called The MT Foundation, (http://www.themtfoundation.com/ ), with the hope of “Inspiring Youth Through Football”.
-The MT Foundation takes your unwanted boots and gives them, with a message you have written, to a young player in the UK or abroad who comes from a poor family and might otherwise have no boots at all.
+Football boots could beâ€Ĥwell actually football boots could be given to a organisations like Football Rebooted https://www.footballrebooted.co.uk/ or Charity Boots https://charityboots.org/ to a young player in the UK or abroad who comes from a poor family and might otherwise have no boots at all.

-For recycling general sports equipment, investigate organisations like the Lord’s Taverners who collect used clothes and equipment to send out to those in need in the UK and developing nations, (https://www.lordstaverners.org/sportskitrecycling).
-For other ideas, look out for special bins in some leisure centres and visit https://www.greenredeem.co.uk/greener-living/lifestyle/how-to-reuse-and-recycle-old-sports-equipment
+For recycling general sports equipment, investigate organisations like the Lord’s Taverners https://www.lordstaverners.org/support-us/organisations/kit-donations/ who collect used clothes and equipment to send out to those in need in the UK and developing nations.

 And what about tennis balls?
 Aha! â€Ĥ